jitsi/jiwer/docs/index.md

 There is undefined behaviour when you apply an empty reference and hypothesis pair to the WER formula, as you get a division by zero.

-As of version 4.0, `jiwer` defines the behaviour as follows:
+As of version 4.0, `jiwer` defines the behaviour as follows, and thereby also lifts the requirement for reference strings to be non-empty.
+This allows for testing whether models hallucinate on silent audio.
+Note that usually, there are multiple reference and hypothesis pairs.
+It now supported that one or more of these references are empty, but to test well, most references should still be non-empty.

 ```python3
 import jiwer